MarcusYSera/vue-recipe-app/client/README.md

 ### BUG

+issue with signing out and signing back in, user_id persists to next database call, meaning it queries the previous user_id

 ~~Fix Calendar!!!
 2 is missing due to sharing the same constraints as today~~

 ~~fix duration display: days/hrs/mins vs day/hr/min~~